WellSys/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 Our deliverable requires us to consolidate the data provided into one data set.
 We do this by re-combining the data along its normal dimensions, outlined above, so that we have named activities and commensurable variable names across test and train, and so we can associate measurement data with analsyis data in the same observation, or row, of the merged data set.

-Our resulting merged data set has these characteristics:
+Our resulting merged data set, semi_tidy_data_set, has these characteristics:

         Column Name                             Column Number           Source